Plymouth and District Table Tennis Club

 Life Members

-Mrs D Whiting, P Nicholson, A Powlesland, R Keith
+D Whiting, P Nicholson, A Powlesland, R Keith

 OTHER OFFICIALS

-Independent Financial Examiner: Mrs J Morgan
+Independent Financial Examiner: J Morgan

 IMPORTANT NOTICE